npaymelabs/npayme-onelink-themes/README.md

 <br>

 <a name="0"></a>
-## 0. Fork the template repository
+## 0. Start with the template theme
-Make a fork of this [template repository](https://github.com/LinkStackOrg/linkstack-default-theme).
-Here you can find the theme files for the default theme.
+You can find the theme files for the default theme [here](https://github.com/npaymelabs/npayme-oneline-themes/tree/main/onelink-default-theme).

 <br>